stefanhayden/PersonalityQuizzer/README.md

 	]);
 ```

-Add these temnplates to the HTML
+Add these Handlebar templates to the HTML

 ```Handlebars
 	<script id="quiz_template" type="text/x-handlebars-template">